Skip to Main Content

 • Reduces redundant research

-They should also consider the potential for reusability of their data, as well as whether outsiders will be able to understand the data.
+They should also consider the potential for reusability of their data and whether outsiders will be able to understand it.
 There are some potential drawbacks to sharing.
 Ensuring data is fit to share may be time-intensive.
 Others could misuse or misrepresent a dataset.
-Data released in the middle of a project may not have undergone sufficient quality assurance.
+Data released during a project may not have undergone sufficient quality assurance.
 There may be an overlap of publications if data are released during or immediately following a research project.